Powett/skelet0wn/README.md

 - **command**: ordered list of Jinja2 template elements to build the command.
 Template variables should be arguments as listed above, that will be put in place when building the command.

 #### `node.py`
-Main python file for the `Bone` class being defined.
+Main Python file for the `Bone` class being defined.

 The constructor should not need to be modified, except for the paths to the previously defined files.